 Curated by: Katja Blomberg

-An exhibition catalogue will be published in German and English at Verlag Walther König.
+An exhibition catalogue is published in German and English at Verlag Walther König.
 With texts by Matilda Felix and Katja Blomberg.
 Hardcover, 64 pages, 24 Euro.